What is Hyperbole? Examples & Definition in Literature

 3. Shakespeare

-In both poetry and prose, Shakespeare uses hyperbole to help showcase the larger-than-life feelings of different characters.
-A great example of one of his many hyperboles occurs in Macbeth.
+In both poetry and prose, Shakespeare uses hyperbole to help showcase the larger-than-life emotions of different characters.
+Several effective examples of his many hyperboles occur in Macbeth.
 In this passage, Macbeth is wrestling with his guilt:

 Neptune’s ocean wash this blood